 Other uses and disclosures of your protected health information will be made only with your written authorization, unless otherwise permitted or required by law as described below.
 You may revoke this authorization in writing at any time.
 If you revoke your authorization, we will no longer use or disclose your protected health information for the reasons covered by your written authorization.
 Please understand that we are unable to take back any disclosures already made with your authorization.

-Other Permitted and Required Uses and Disclosures That Require Providing You the Opportunity to Agree or Object
+- Permitted and Required Uses and Disclosures That Require Providing You the Opportunity to Agree or Object

-Facility Directories: Unless you object, we will use and disclose in our facility directory your name, the location at which you are receiving care, your general condition (such as fair or stable), and your religious affiliation.
+- Facility Directories: Unless you object, we may use and disclose in our facility directory your name, the location at which you are receiving care, your general condition (such as fair or stable), and your religious affiliation.
 All of this information, except religious affiliation, will be disclosed to people that ask for you by name.
 Your religious affiliation will be only given to a member of the clergy, such as a priest or rabbi.

-2. Your Rights
+- Your Rights